How to Create a Healthy Remote Work Culture

 And employers are paying attention.
 According to our recent Big Risks for Small Businesses Report, which surveyed over 500 businesses, “labor shortages and overworked employees ranked in the top 3 concerns of businesses,” spiking from previous years.

-Really, if not constructed properly, a remote or hybrid work environment and a company’s culture can become quite toxic.
-But, what can we do?
+If not constructed properly, a remote or hybrid work environment and a company’s culture can become quite toxic.
+But what can we do?

 What is company culture, and why does it matter?